Quantum Simulation via Stochastic Combination of Unitaries: Results

-\textbf{\emph{Hamiltonian Simulation:}} Building on this stochastic framework, we introduce two algorithms for Hamiltonian simulation: 1) convex Taylor sampling (CTS) and 2) stochastically enhanced product formulas.
+Building on this stochastic framework, we introduce two algorithms for Hamiltonian simulation: (1) convex Taylor sampling (CTS) and (2) stochastically enhanced product formulas.
 In each algorithm, we expand time evolution as a probabilistic combination of quantum operations,

 From this form, we approximate the channel via randomized sampling of $\{U_j\}$ and $\{U_k^\dagger\}$, obtaining left/right gate pairs for each time step.
 These transformations are then simulated via SCU with measurement overhead $\lambda^2$.
-While many such decompositions exist, we investigate expansions with minimal spectral error $\epsilon$ and normalization constant $\lambda$.
-Both of the algorithms have gate complexities which are asymptotically independent of the target precision, thus enabling simulations with low spectral error requirements.
+While many such expansions exist \cite{faehrmann_randomizing_2022, chakraborty_implementing_2024}, we propose two decompositions of the time evolution operator which simultaneously optimize the spectral precision $\epsilon$ and the normalization constant $\lambda$.
+Remarkably, both of our algorithms have gate complexities that are asymptotically independent of the target precision, thus enabling simulations with low spectral error requirements.

-\textbf{\emph{Convex Taylor Sampling:}} The following theorem (proven in the Supplementary Materials) gives a novel decomposition of the Taylor series of a time evolution operator, with inspiration from Ref.~\cite{wan_randomized_2022}.
-We use this decomposition to construct a simulation algorithm, with step-by-step instructions in Figure \ref{fig:CTS-pseudocode}. \\
+The following theorem provides a simple decomposition of the Taylor series of a time evolution operator, with inspiration from Ref.~\cite{wan_randomized_2022}.
+We use this decomposition to construct a simulation algorithm, with step-by-step instructions in Fig. \ref{fig:CTS-pseudocode}. \\

 \textbf{Theorem 1}: For a Hermitian operator $H = \sum_i c_i P_i$ and real parameter $t$,